 Laura Addie has made rapid progress as a triathlete since discovering the joys of swim-bike-run at university.
-In the space of two years, Laura has gone from winning sprint-distance medals at the British Championships to an IRONMAN Age Group World Champions in 2019.
+In the space of two years, Laura has gone from winning sprint-distance medals at the British Championships to an IRONMAN Age-Group World Champion in 2019.

 Remarkably, the 24-year-old only stepped up to full-distance racing in 2019 when she won IM Vitoria-Gasteiz, which was a victory that secured her place at the World Champs on 'The Big Island'.

-Laura battled with injuries throughout the year before finishing on top of the podium at Kona and we caught up with her to hear how she's approaching training ahead of an exciting 2020 season...
+Laura battled with injuries throughout the year before finishing on top of the podium at Kona and we caught up with her to hear how she's approaching training ahead before her 2020 season gets underway...

 I enjoy having the extra time to see friends and family during the off season, but I really like having a weekly routine and training plan as it helps keep my mind focused.

-I'm only training about 16-18 hours per week at the moment as I've just got over a chest infection and we're spending a couple more weeks building the base before ramping up the speed work for my first race of the season at Challenge Salou in March.
+I'm only training about 16-18 hours per week at the moment as I've just got over a chest infection and we're spending a couple more weeks building the base before I'm able to start racing.

 In terms of the specifics, I swim three or four times a week, and I'll implement a mix of aerobic and speed work in the pool.